 The causation is the same as in the two-sector model, but the effect of an exogenous change in demand (in this case desired investment) is felt by all leakages.
 The extra 50 in investment causes a multiplied change in income that eventually increases the sum of leakages by the same amount of 50.
 In the initial equilibrium, desired injections and leakages both summed to 500.
 In the new equilibrium at the higher income of 1100, desired injections and leakages both sum to 550.

-Notice that the sectoral budgets, which were all in balance in the initial equilibrium, have diverged.
-The spike in desired investment and multiplied increase in income has boosted tax revenues and to a lesser extent imports.
+Notice that the sectoral balances, which were all zero in the initial equilibrium, have diverged.
+The multiplied increase in income has boosted tax revenues and to a lesser extent imports.
 As a consequence, the government and foreigners are now in surplus by a combined amount of 35.
-This is offset by the domestic private sector, which is in deficit, spending more than it earns.
+This is offset by the domestic private sector, which is in deficit, spending more than its income.

 The spending and saving behavior of the domestic private sector was such that most of the leakage created by the higher desired investment went to taxes and imports.
 The domestic private sector has chosen to draw down some of its accumulated financial wealth.
 This could go on for a while without causing problems but would eventually create an unsustainable private-debt burden if not reversed, such as occurred in the lead up to the present global financial crisis.
-(See Sectoral Balances and Keynesian Causation for more on this point.)
+(See Sectoral Balances and Keynesian Causation and Introduction to the Sectoral Financial Balances Model for more on this point.)

 Example 2b.
 Exogenous increase in desired saving.